More Features of Matrix

 Moderation

-See the official guide (just the linked section).
+See the official guide for general information.

 If you promote a user to the same power level as you, then you will not be able to demote them!

-It is a good idea to copy ACLs of other rooms (especially those of popular public rooms) and use them on your own to strengthen your room's defense to unwanted content.
+If you do not have Draupnir/Mjolnir, It is a good idea to copy ACLs of other rooms (especially those of popular public rooms) and use them on your own to strengthen your room's defense to unwanted content.
 To do so:

 1. Enter /devtools in the room you want to copy ACL from.